lempel/temp-blueprint-sdk/blueprint/README.txt

 Background:

-	blueprint-sdk is a java software development kit to protect other open source softwares' licenses.
+	blueprint-sdk is a java software development kit to protect other open source software licenses.
 It's intended to provide light weight APIs for blueprints.
 Well... at least trying to.

 	There are so many great open source projects now.
 Back in year 2000, there